CraveFood/jobs.cravefood.services/_posts/2015-12-06-senior-python-developer.markdown

 ## Relevant Skills

-* Solid HTML, CSS and Javascript knowledge is a must!
-* Be able to build mobile apps compatible with different devices and OS
-* User Interface design and development
+* Solid Python skills
+* Experience with Django
-* Good understanding of git
+* Good understanding of git, databases (sql and nosql) and queues
-* Pixel perfect eye
 * Ability to multi-task and work under pressure
-* Passion for mobile technology and high quality engineering
-* Be able to build custom UI and animation
 * Strong skills on Unix/Linux environment
 * Be interested in the whole stack – there is no part of the system that is somebody's else problem
 * Familiar with agile principles
 * Automated building and deployment
 * Automated testing (Unit, Integration and Functional automated testing techniques)
 * Memory management and performance tuning
+* Experience contributing to open source software it's a **great plus**

 ## Compensation